 In a previous article, I have tried to underline the main characteristics of this contradictory proletarianization, but not through the “will” of capitalism but through forms of resistance to it.
 See Yann Moulier Boutang, “Between the Hatred of All Walls and the Walls of Hate, the Minoritarian Diagonal of Minorities,” in Meaghan Morris and Brett de Bary, eds., “Race,” Panic, and the Memory of Migration.
 Traces: A Multinational Journal of Cultural Theory and Translation, 2 (Hong Kong: Hong Kong University Press, 2001), 104–29, especially 118. ↩

-While 9% of French households have a part of their wealth on the stock market, that proportion rises to 40% for U.S. households. ↩
+While 9% of French households have a portion of their wealth on the stock market, that proportion rises to 40% for U.S. households. ↩